KKGHOSE2021/dhaka-metro-rail/README.md

 If you don't have any account,  no worries!
 You will be able to create a new account.

 # Destination page :
 Please enter your start of journey below the 'Pick From', and your end of journey below the 'Pick To'.
 Then click the 'Search' button.
-This will allow you to purchase your desired ticket.
+This will allow you to purchase your desired ticket and will redirect you to the DestinationTicketPrice page.

 ## Happy Journey!